Vetoryl Capsules for Dogs

 Once your dog has been diagnosed with Cushing’s disease and your vet has prescribed medications to correct the condition, you will need to administer the prescribed medication to your dog on a daily basis, to keep the condition in check.
 While testing and diagnosis of the condition in the first instance can be expensive, the cost of medications to regulate the condition generally amount to just a few pence per day.

-Any medication to treat Cushing’s disease can have the potential to cause certain side effects in your dog as well, so it is important to keep an eye out for the possibility of adverse reactions to the medications, with some common side effects including loss of appetite, lethargy, and potentially, vomiting and/or diarrhoea.
+Any medication to treat Cushing’s disease such as Vetoryl can have the potential to cause certain side effects in your dog as well, so it is important to keep an eye out for the possibility of adverse reactions to the medications, with some common side effects including loss of appetite, lethargy, and potentially, vomiting and/or diarrhoea.

 While these side effects will often lessen in severity with time, it is important to talk to your vet if you run into any problems, as this may necessitate the medication being stopped, and potentially require the administration of Prednisolone tablet such as Prednicare in order to correct the problem.